bart9h/bapho/README.md

     the data will still be useful even without BaPhO.

 - Simple on-screen-display, keyboard driven interface.
-  - [planned, currently only uses wheel to navigate] Mouse works too.
+  - [planned, currently only uses wheel to navigate: Mouse works too.]

 - Handles multiple files of the same photo.
-  - [planned] Pick which version to display
+  - [planned: Pick which version to display.]
     (currently it uses the most recently modified).

 - Import tool automatically copy (or move) photos to a folder structure based on EXIF date/time.

-- Use external tools for editing (UFRaw, GIMP).
+- Use external tools for editing (Darktable, UFRaw, GIMP).
-  - [planned] Built-in raw developing (using libRAW).

-- Handles video too (with MPlayer).
+- Handles video too (uses mpv or MPlayer to play, and extract a frame for thumbnail).

 - Use tags, names, places, stars (rating).
+  - Key to repeat last tag edit (tags added, removed) to current photo.
   - Easily apply multiple tags to multiple photos.
+  - [planned: Tags for folders.
+    Works like implicit tags for the photos inside.]

 - Multiple views (tab-like)
   - Built-in view editor.